ddc-java-17/teamle-Tarlet1/docs/current-state.md

 * Sport and league preferences are reset to having nothing selected when phone is rotated.

-* Auto complete text view covers whole screen when phone is rotated during gameplay, blocking list of guesses unless you back out of the list/ keyboard.
+* Auto complete text view covers whole screen when phone is rotated during gameplay, blocking list of guesses unless you back out of the text view/ keyboard.

 * Certain teams do not have a primary team color attribute set in the API, so during a game the primary team color column for those teams returns empty when those teams are used for a guess.